|Features of the Classical model:|

 The Lyon and Healey mandolins were constructed very differently from the Gibson mandolins.
 Many makers claim to make a mandolin "based on" on "influenced by" the Lyon and Healy's, but in fact have nothing much in common apart from the body shape.
 A Coombe classical model mandolin is in fact based on and constructed similar to an original Lyon and Healy.
 It has exactly the same feel and delightful playability.

-Sound - the sound of the carved top classical model is quite different from my standard oval hole mandolins.
+Sound - the sound of the carved top classical model (including the Junior) is quite different from my standard oval hole mandolins.
 It has a lighter, brighter and more delicate sound and feel.
-From all the mandolins I have, the first and second ones certainly do sound closest to my original 1918 Lyon and Healy, but they are louder and more lively and ring and sustain more.
-Like the original, it does not have the big woofy bass sound that is so characteristic of Gibson style oval hole mandolins.
+They do sound close to my original 1918 Lyon and Healy, but are louder, more lively and ring and sustain more.
+Like the original, they do not have the big woofy bass that is so characteristic of Gibson style oval hole mandolins.

 Sound of the flattop classical is similar to the standard flattop mandolin, but has less emphasis in the bass.
 Maybe a bit more delicate and sweeter sound with a different shape and 4 more frets.